the last tank

 Process

-After finding a good reference photo, I created a grid overlay system in Adobe Illustrator and rulers to help guide my eye in seeing how different parts of the tank related to one another. for this stage I worked on a MacBook Pro.
+After finding a good reference photo, I created a grid overlay system using my MacBook Pro Adobe Illustrator and rulers to help guide my eye in seeing how different parts of the tank related to one another.

 Circles and squares are geometric truths and I used the smaller wheel located at 4-1 as my starting point since it was the most complete circle located nearest the point of view of the camera.
 From there I created a square of equal height and width as the circle.
 I further broke down the square into quarters as to more accurately measure various components of the tank.
 The tank was approximately 9.75 squares wide and just shy of squares tall.